 If the mortgage portfolios underlying CRE CLOs have been overvalued by the mortgage originators, or if the values subsequently decline and, as a result, less collateral value is available to satisfy interest and principal payments and any other fees in connection with the trust or other conduit arrangement for such securities, the Fund may incur significant losses.
 In addition, control over a CRE CLO's related underlying loans will be exercised through a special servicer or collateral manager designated by a "directing certificate holder" or a "controlling class representative," or otherwise pursuant to the related securitization documents.
-The Fund may acquire classes of CRE CLOs for which the Fund may not have the right to appoint the directing certificate holder or otherwise direct the special servicer or collateral manager may take actions that could adversely affect the Fund's interests.
+The Fund may acquire classes of CRE CLOs for which the Fund may not have the right to appoint the directing certificate holder or otherwise direct the special servicing or collateral management.
+With respect to the management and servicing of the underlying loans, the related special servicer or collateral manager may take actions that could adversely affect the Fund's interests.
 In addition to the risks associated with debt instruments (e.g., interest rate risk and credit risk), CRE CLOs carry additional risks including, but not limited to: (i) the possibility that distributions from collateral securities will not be adequate to make interest or other payments; (ii) the quality of the collateral may decline in value or default; (iii) the possibility that the Fund may invest in CRE CLOs that are subordinate to other classes; and (iv) the complex structure of the security may not be fully understood at the time of investment and may produce disputes with the issuer or unexpected investment results.